 Of course, the best place to get help with class is from somebody who is an expert in that class - your professor!
 Contact your Chemistry professor or Geosciences professor to schedule a time to meet and get help.

 The new GUIDES Peer Mentoring program is available to all College of Science and Mathematics students.
 Your GUIDES peer mentor can help you find the campus resources you need to successfully navigate college and encourage your success at Valdosta State.

 Recognizing Student Excellence

-We honor and celebrate our outstanding Chemistry Majors with student awards for academics, research, and service, totaling thousands dollars each year.
-Find out more on our Awards page.
+We honor and celebrate our outstanding Chemistry majors and Geosciences majors with student awards for academics, research, and service, totaling thousands dollars each year.
 Scholarships offered through the College of Science and Mathematics are also available.

 What do you plan to do after graduation?
 It's something to figure out before you walk across the stage to accept your diploma.
 There are so many exciting career paths!
-Do you like to write science news, work in a crime lab, make money in industry, give back to your community, or continue your education in medical or graduate school?
-Your faculty mentor can help you figure it all out.
+Do you like to write science news, work in a crime lab, perform field work, make money in industry, give back to your community, or continue your education in medical or graduate school?
+Your faculty advisor can help you figure it all out.
 Need help finding your faculty advisor?
 Contact the Chemistry and Geosciences Department, call (229-333-5798), or stop by (3025 Bailey Science Center or 2021 Nevins Hall).

-Many chemistry jobs involve working in a laboratory.
-You can get a taste of that (don’t literally taste anything in a chemistry lab, but you knew that, right?) by performing research with a chemistry professor.
-Read about the exciting research projects led by chemistry professors and contact them to learn more and get involved.
+Many chemistry or Geosciences jobs involve research.
+You can get a taste of that by working in a lab or out in the field with a professor.
+Read about the exciting research projects led by chemistry professors and Geosciences professors, then contact them to learn how you can get involved.

-We have specific resources and information to help students interested in health sciences, such as medicine, pharmacy, dentistry, and optometry.
+We have specific resources and information for students interested in health sciences, such as medicine, pharmacy, dentistry, and optometry.